pontus-vision/pontus-vision/README.md

   ```

-  To run the GDPR Demo, run the following command:
+  To run the GDPR Demo, run the following command from `work/pontus-vision/k3s`:

   ```bash
   ./start-env-gdpr.sh